COVID UPDATE: 16th January 2021

 Hallmarked In 1891

 Hallmarked in Birmingham in 1891 by Heath & Middleton, this enchanting, Victorian, Antique Sterling Silver Chamberstick is a superb example of the naturalistic bark effect popularised by this firm, shaped as a styled leaf, and carrying a registered design number.
-The removable snuffer covers a match holder and strike, and the sconce is removable.
+The removable snuffer covers a match holder and strike, and the nozzle is removable.
 The chamberstick measures 4"(10cm) tall, by 7"(17.5cm) from handle to side, and weighs 11.4 troy ounces.

 £1,495ADD TO BASKET MORE PHOTOS